-After graduating from Baton Rouge's Broadmoor High School and receiving his undergraduate degree in Business Administration from Louisiana State University, Glen earned his law degree from LSU's Law School in 1977.
+After receiving his undergraduate degree in Business Administration from Louisiana State University, Glen earned his law degree from LSU's Law School in 1977.

 His interest in prosecution led him to an appointment as an Assistant Attorney General in that office's criminal division in 1978.
 Shortly thereafter, Glen joined the staff of the Baton Rouge District Attorney's Office where he was lead prosecutor in almost 90 felony jury trials during a five-year career there.

 In 1984, Louisiana's attorney general re-appointed Glen as an Assistant Attorney General in the state's Medicaid Fraud Control Unit, a prosecutorial unit charged with combating fraud committed against the state's Medicaid program, and the abuse and neglect of the elderly and infirm in the state's long-term care facilities.